Privacy and Data Protection Statement

 We aim to ensure that our fundraising activity and marketing communications are appropriate and timely.
 We want to send you the most relevant information and only promote donation opportunities that we believe you are most likely to be interested in.

 You can request to not have your information used in this way.
-For full details of the rights you have, please see the Your Rights section.
+For full details of the rights you have, please see below.

 Website Tracking and Cookies

-For all areas of our websites which collect personal information, we use a secure server.
+For all areas of our websites which collect personal information, we follow best practice for web and data security.
 Although we cannot 100% guarantee the security of any information you give us, we enforce strict procedures and security features to protect your information and prevent unauthorized access.

 Wherever possible, we will keep this information anonymous so that it will not identify you as an individual visitor to our websites.